Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 • Bing is the second-most-popular search engine.
 So if you want to put money somewhere other than Google, Bing is the place to do it.

-• Bing shows more of its ads at the top of the page than Google does, which is helpful for click-through rate since people don’t have to scroll down the page.
+• Bing shows more of its ads at the top of the page than Google does, which is helpful for the click-through rate since people don’t have to scroll down the page.

 Cons